Certain BCS wavefunctions are quantum many-body scars

+In this work we construct MBS with arbitrary (as opposed to singlet in eta pairing states) pairing for multi-orbital spin-full fermions.
+In one basis they look like a generalization of the eta-pairing states.
+In an alternative basis, selected by the "pairing potential" $\delta H_0=-(\CO^\dagger+\CO)$ Hamiltonian, the lowest energy state is the BCS wavefunction that maximizes the order parameter $\braket{\CO^\dagger_i}$ and that can thus always be made the ground state by adding strong enough $\delta H_0$.
+In either basis the subspace contains the states with highest ODLRO $\braket{\CO^\dagger_i\CO_j}$ in the Hilbert space.

-In this work, we first present a general solution explaining the above observations for two types ("superconducting" and "magnetic") of rather general bilinear fermionic excitation operators $\CO^\dagger$.
-This solution involves a BCS-like wavefunction that in multi-orbital systems includes terms $(\CO^\dagger)^m$ with $m>1$.
-The BCS ground state and its excitations are shown to be many-body scars for a broad class of fermionic lattice Hamiltonians.
-We discuss two examples.
-In the single-orbital case we consider two superconducting (both eta-pairing) and one magnetic $\CO^\dagger$.
-In the two-orbital case we consider an "inter-band", magnetic $\CO^\dagger$ and illustrate the presence of the $(\CO^\dagger)^2$ contribution in the BCS-like ground state.
-In both cases the model is a deformed Hubbard Hamiltonian.
+We discuss two types ("superconducting" and "magnetic") of rather general bilinear fermionic excitation operators $\CO^\dagger$ and a broad class of compatible with MBS fermionic lattice Hamiltonians.
+The general scheme is illustrated with two examples.
+In the single-orbital case we consider two superconducting and one magnetic $\CO^\dagger$ in a Hubbard model and establish that the BCS scar ground state and its excitations span the same scar subspace as the well-known eta-pairing states.
+In the two-orbital case we consider an "inter-orbital", magnetic $\CO^\dagger$ and illustrate the presence of the $(\CO^\dagger)^2$ contribution in the BCS-like ground state for a deformed Hubbard Hamiltonian.

-$\delta H_0$ can be thought of as a BCS mean-field Hamiltonian and we comment on the extra stability its solution has due to the fact that it is also a scar.
+$\delta H_0$ can be thought of as a BCS mean-field Hamiltonian and its solution is known to be related to the coherent states \cite{CohStatesRadcliffe1971,CohStatesOutOfEtaPairingStates1998}.
+We demonstrate that the corresponding wavefunctions are group-invariant and the mean-field solution is thus endowed with extra stability due to the fact that it is a MBS.
 Our findings strengthen the case that many-body scars may be related to superconductivity and provide a lead to further exploration in this direction.